mpanunto/PanunTools/docs/README_CalculateEventGeometry_CopyGDB.md

 # Calculate Event Geometry & Copy GDB

 To improve GISS quality of life during the edit process, this tool does the following:
-- Calculates geometry for all 8 Event feature classes
+- Calculates geometry for all 8 Event feature classes (only if the geometry has changed)
-- Inserts IrwinIDs for features missing this information
+- Inserts missing IrwinIDs
 - Creates a new Master Incident GDB
 - Creates a new Backup GDB
+- Deletes all features from the new GDBs that do not match the user specified IncidentName
 - Checks for case sensitivity issues and hidden spaces in IncidentName fields
 - Checks for missing Drop Point and Helispot labels